 Processing Time – Describe how long it will take for you to ship the item.

-Choose your Search Terms – You are allowed to use 13 tags, and I recommend that you use them all.
+Choose your Search Terms – You can use 13 tags, and I recommend using them all.
 Think about what words people will use to find your product.
 Be specific to what you are offering, you want to attract people who will be interested in purchasing your work.

-Review and Publish – Before you hit publish, proofread everything to make sure that you did not make any mistakes.
+Review and Publish – Before you hit publish, proofread everything to ensure you did not make any mistakes.

 Select A Payment Method

 You will now select a payment method for your shop.
-Your options are credit/debit cards, PayPal, Etsy Gift Cards, Apple Pay.
+Credit/debit cards, PayPal, Etsy Gift Cards, and Apple Pay options.
 Direct checkout is also available in specific countries.
 Read the policies to see if your country is eligible.

 Set Up Billing

-Depending on what country you live in you might have to enter a credit or debit card to open your shop.
+Depending on your country, you might have to enter a credit or debit card to open your shop.
 Etsy allows Visa, Mastercard, American Express, Discover, and Carte Bleue.
 Your card is secure, and you will have the option to pay your Etsy fees via PayPal if you prefer.